Haven’t tried LinkedIn’s Publishing platform for your job search?

 When your connections log into the site, they’ll get a notification about your new post – and this may inspire them to pass it along via social media and share it throughout LinkedIn.

-You can push your message further into cyberspace, of course, through Twitter, Pinterest, Facebook, and any other social media venue, and also post your article in Groups.
+You can push your message further into cyberspace, of course, through Instagram, Twitter, Pinterest, Facebook, and any other social media platform.

 2 – You’ll widen your audience.

 Remember – you’re not just publishing an article, you’re promoting your expertise to employers and your industry.
 Similar to your Profile, the more keywords you include (in your article Headline and in the hashtag keywords accompanying it) will draw traffic from readers interested in your topic.

 This means you’ll get substantial exposure from LinkedIn.
 If you’re “writing what you know” (which is LinkedIn’s publishing platform mantra), you’ll gain a new audience and spotlight for your skills, particularly from recruiters, who are often avid investigators.

 Posts stay on your Profile and are shown in your activity, so there’s no way employers can miss them.
 If you have a change of heart about your Publisher article, LinkedIn says you can delete it.

-Of course, I recommend some keyword and industry research BEFORE you publish in order to maximize your results.
+Of course, keyword and industry research is a must BEFORE you publish in order to maximize your results.
 For example, these topics could be relevant for executive job seekers:

 Supply Chain Executive